Are Denials Avoidable in RCM? A Deep Dive on Denials

 Here’s what they said.

 The second-most common denial reason is demographic issues.
 This includes patient information that is incomplete, incorrect or missing on the claim.
 Something as simple as a misspelled name or incorrect insurance ID number can result in denial.
-Revenue cycles that rely on manual, rather than automated, processes are more prone to this type of error.
+Healthcare revenue cycles that rely on manual processes without any automation are more prone to this type of error.

 Timely filing can make anyone feel like a circus juggler.
-Each payer—and sometimes plans within the same payer—have different timely filing limits for submitting a claim, ranging from 90 days to a year.
+Each payer—and sometimes plans within the same payer—have different timely filing limits for claim submission, ranging from 90 days to a year.
 Filing your claim within your allotted time can be a lot of work to keep track of.

-Those that indicated “other” on the MGMA poll cited many different issues such as coding issues, payer requirement inconsistencies, medical necessity requirements, missing information/documentation, coordination of benefits and out-of-network.
+Those that indicated “other” on the MGMA poll cited many different issues that can hinder the denial management process. such as medical coding issues, payer requirement inconsistencies, medical necessity requirements, missing information/documentation, coordination of benefits and out-of-network.

 It’s sad to say it out loud, but even the best billing and coding departments can expect to encounter some denials.
-Fortunately, you can keep your denial rate very low.
+Fortunately, strong revenue cycle management (RCM) practices can keep your denial rate very low.
 While the industry average rate of denial is 5 to 10%, the recommended rate of denial is below 5%, according to the American Academy of Family Physicians

 What should your next step be to prevent denials?